 Headlining The New York Times Home Section was just the beginning.
 Soon followed Country Living, Real Simple, Everyday with Rachael Ray, The Nate Berkus Show, Entrepreneur Magazine, WNYC, and so many more!
-The response to Twig's creations was overwhelming and soon the girls received requests from The New York Botanic Gardens to create an installation in their children's garden, and from The Museum of Arts & Design to be featured artists during their Otherworldly exhibit.
+The response to Twig's creations was overwhelming and soon the girls received requests from The New York Botanic Gardens to create an installation in their children's garden, to teach workshops at the Brooklyn Botanic Garden and New York Horticultural Society, and from The Museum of Arts & Design to be featured artists during their Otherworldly exhibit.

 Each Twig creation contains something special - a snapshot in miniature of one's daily life or passions; a brief moment of urban living amongst the mosses; a bucolic scene of a yogi by a waterfall; grazing sheep on rolling hills.
 Twig is about perspective and perception, creating lush backdrops for whimsical, ironic, and natural scenes.

 Michelle and Katy invite you to peruse our shop in Brooklyn, or get in touch with us to create something truly personalized.

 Thank you for diggin' Twig Terrariums and for stopping to read our story!